Meet our Board of Directors

 Cory Roletto, Board Vice President

 Cory followed his wife's example and joined our Board in 2013.
 As a successful local media design business owner, he brings both technical knowledge and leadership expertise to keep our social media sharp and our practices sound.
-Perhaps his best contribution is as a donor dad to a kidney teen, Anthony, the eldest of his three busy boys.
+Perhaps his best contribution is as a donor dad to a kidney young adult, Anthony, the eldest of his three busy boys.

 Sharon Fleming, Board Secretary